PETITION UNDER SECTION 9 OF HINDU MARRIAGE ACT 1955 FOR RESTITUTION OF CONJUGAL RIGHTS

 Guidelines for Drafting a Petition under Section 9 of the Hindu Marriage Act, 1955, for Restitution of Conjugal Rights:

 A petition under Section 9 of the Hindu Marriage Act, 1955, is used when one spouse seeks a legal remedy to compel the other spouse to cohabit and live together in a marital relationship.
-Here are guidelines for drafting such a petition and common mistakes to avoid:
+Here are guidelines for drafting such a petition and

 Identification of Parties: Clearly identify both spouses, including their names, addresses, and other relevant details.